14 alfresco dining spots in Australia for perfect summer days

 Riesling enthusiasts will be spoilt for choice at Rizla.
 (Image: Supplied)

-Riesling and summer are a match made in heaven and if you’re a fan of the grape, you’ll find yourself in good hands at Rizla .
+Riesling and summer are a match made in heaven and if you’re a fan of the grape, you’ll find yourself in good hands at Rizla.
 Renowned as Braddon’s best wine bar, this venue has a 14-page strong wine list with a strong focus on the white grape and a menu of snacks designed to pair perfectly with it.
 Swing by for afternoon bevs in the relaxing outdoor space.

 Rachael Thompson

-Rachael Thompson is Australian Traveller's Evergreen Editor and a self-proclaimed cheese and Chablis connoisseur.
-In her role, she creates and manages online content that remains relevant and valuable over time.
-With a background in publishing and e-commerce in both interior design and travel, Rachael is dedicated to curating engaging content that informs and inspires.
-She began her career at Belle magazine, then went on to become Senior Content Producer at Homes to Love focusing on Australian House & Garden and Belle, followed by Editor at Bed Threads.
-Her work has also appeared in Qantas Travel Insider.
-When she's not writing, editing, or optimising content, Rachael enjoys exploring the city's newest restaurants, bars, and hotels.
-Next on her Aussie travel wish list are Uluṟu-Kata Tjuṯa National Park and Lord Howe Island.
+Rachael Thompson is Australian Traveller's Evergreen Editor and Hotel Addict.
+She's responsible for the foundational content on AustralianTraveller.com, helping to manage and grow the brand’s destination guides.
+With a background in design and travel media, Rachael is dedicated to curating content that is as much informational as it is beautiful.
+She began her career at Belle magazine, before taking up editorial roles at Homes to Love and Bed Threads.
+When she's not writing, editing or optimising content, Rachael enjoys exploring the city's newest restaurants, bars and hotels.
+Next on her Aussie travel wish list is Lord Howe Island.

 View profile and articles